 As soon as possible after the defense proceedings have been closed and your file returned to the Early Career Support a preliminary certificate confirming the successful completion of your doctoral procedure will be handed over or sent to you.

 Having successfully completed your doctoral procedure you are obliged to publish your dissertation within a period of two years.
 The publication period can be extended by the Committee for Doctoral Examinations upon request.
-Currently you have a choice between five different forms of publication.
-Once your work is published, you have to submit a specific number of mandatory copies to the Hochschulschriftenstelle of the Freie Universtität Berlin, a division of the university library.
-Please always consult the library´s web page on Doctoral Degree Regulations, you will find the latest information on the number of mandatory copies for your form of publication there.
-The Hochschulschriftenstelle will provide you with a receipt confirming you have met your publication duties.
+Currently you have a choice between four different forms of publication, specifically publishing your work at your own expense, via a professional publishing house, having microfiche copies made or per online publication on the server of the university library.
+Once your work is published, you have to submit a specific number of mandatory copies to the Dissertations Department (Hochschulschriftenstelle) of the Freie Universtität Berlin, a division of the university library.
+Please always observe the requirements explained on the web pages of the library or your mandatory copies will not be accepted.
+Likewise please consult the library´s web page on Doctoral Degree Regulations, you will find the latest information on the number of mandatory copies for your form of publication there.
+An information leaflet of the Dissertations Department is provided as download.
+After you have met your publication duties the Dissertations Department will provide you with a receipt.